 There’s much merit there, but so much income is going towards it above and beyond other areas when it appears to simply replicate what job agencies do.

 I raised an eyebrow when I saw Greenwich Council tweeting about the council agency looking for staff to work in a huge multi-national coffee shop in Greenwich.
 That kind of thing is not uncommon.

 The private sector can find jobs for people in coffee shops and do in most places.
 The private sector is not going to renovate crumbling estates or improve grim shopping parades or install better crossings to improve access for those on foot or cycle.

 Now revenue is in the public domain we’ll likely see more instances where income for GLLab vastly outweighs other areas which are ignored and overlooked.

 Amount spent locally

-One change that the CIL has brought about is that 15% of income now must be spent in the local area from which it derives.
-If a town or local area area adopts a local plan they can retain 25% of income raised.
+One change that the CIL has brought about is that 15% of income must now be spent in the local area from which it derives.
+If a town, ward or local area adopts a local plan they can retain 25% of CIL income raised.
 Areas of Lewisham borough are doing this.